zevtyardt/proxy.rs/README.md

 Contributions to Proxy.rs are welcome!
 Here's how you can contribute:

-1. Fork the repository from [https://github.com/zevtyardt/proxy.rs](https://github.com/zevtyardt/proxy.rs).
+- Fork this repository.
-2. Clone the forked repository to your local machine.
+- Clone the forked repository to your local machine.
-3. Create a new branch for your changes.
+- Create a new branch for your changes.
-4. Implement your enhancements and commit them.
+- Implement your enhancements and commit them.
-5. Push the branch to your GitHub repository.
+- Push the branch to your GitHub repository.
-6. Open a pull request in the original repository at [https://github.com/zevtyardt/proxy.rs](https://github.com/zevtyardt/proxy.rs), describing your changes and why they should be merged.
+- Open a pull request in the original repository at [https://github.com/zevtyardt/proxy.rs](https://github.com/zevtyardt/proxy.rs), describing your changes and why they should be merged.

 ## License